andersgs/dnabarcodereader/INSTALL_OSX.md

         #make sure you at the root of your home dir
         cd ~/
-        #make a directory called sources
+        #if you already haven't made one, make a directory called sources
         mkdir sources
-        #move into sources, and download the dmg file
+        #move into sources, and download the tar.gz file
         cd sources
         wget ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.2.28+-universal-macosx.tar.gz